sakai-mirror/course-management/xdocs/readme.txt

 		Section member in CM has a role of 'I', this will be translated to the 'Instructor' Sakai role for this site.
 The ordering of the RoleResolvers is important.
 Earlier entries override later ones.

+		4) The SectionRoleResolver has two extra configurations: officialInstructorRole and enrollmentStatusRoleMap.
+OfficialInstructors in EnrollmentSets attached to a section will be resolved to have a Sakai role as defined by the officialInstructorRole property.
+		Enrollments in EnrollmentSets will be resolved using the enrollmentStatusRoleMap.
+		If an Enrollment is found to be enrolled in a relevant EnrollmentSet, the Enrollment's getStatus() will be compared to keys in this map, and the map's entries define the Sakai role to grant to this user.
+If the Enrollment status is not found in the map, the user will not be 'provided' to Sakai.